Quick Answer 🔍How many people use Linux in 2023?

 Do you run your desktop or laptop on Linux?
 Are you tech savvy enough to run Linux?
 Would you consider Linux for your computer’s operating system?

-Considering all this data, we have a newfound respect for it and how many people use Linux.
+Considering all this data, we have a newfound respect for Linux.